1. What can Dizni do for you

 3. Getting Dizni itself

-For other operating systems, you can try to compile the C++ source code of Dizni.
+You can try to compile the C++ source code of Dizni.
 The source code is available through SVN.

 The "make" instruction is very simple: compile *.cpp, and link all object files together.